linear-b/gitstream/docs/templates/integration-template.md

 6. Delete the comment from this file and push your changes!

 Replace the following terms from this doc, all terms are case sensitive to make find and replace easier:
-* INSERT - The human-readable name for the integration
+* IntegrationName - The human-readable name for the integration
-* INTEGRATION - The hyphenated name for the integration (lowercase).
+* integration-name - The hyphenated name for the integration (lowercase).
 E.g. "integration-name"
 * One/Two/Three/Four - The human-readable names for the individual automation examples.
 * one/two/three/four - The hyphenated name for the individual automations (lowercase).
 E.g. "automation-name"
 -->
 ---
-title: Integrate gitStream with INSERT
+title: Integrate gitStream with IntegrationName
-description: Implement workflow automations for INSERT.
+description: Implement workflow automations for IntegrationName.
 ---
-# Integrate gitStream with INSERT
+# Integrate gitStream with IntegrationName

-INSERT Examples:
+IntegrationName Examples:

 * [One](#one)
 * [Two](#two)